Google RankBrain has had a massive impact on how search queries are analyzed.

 What is RankBrain?

-There are many parts to the algorithm, some of which Google has announced (like PageRank, which assigns pages with ranking “scores”).
+There are many parts to the algorithm, some of which Google has announced (like PageRank and E-A-T, to name a few).
 RankBrain is the part of Google’s algorithm that focuses on natural language processing.
 It combines machine learning and AI to understand the intent of a user’s search term.

 When RankBrain was first released, it handled about 15% of all searches.
 It was designed to handle longer search terms (or longtail keywords) and searches that Google had never seen before.
 Now, RankBrain is used to analyze almost every search.